nodiscc/xsrv/roles/samba/README.md

 # xsrv.samba

 This role will install [Samba](https://en.wikipedia.org/wiki/Samba_(software)), a file sharing service compatible with many operating systems.
-Samba is a free software re-implementation of Microsoft SMB networking protocol.
+Samba is a free software re-implementation of Microsoft [SMB/CIFS](https://en.wikipedia.org/wiki/Server_Message_Block) communication protocol.

 The server is set up as a "standalone"/workgroup server (ie. not part of a domain) and can use one of these backends for user accounts:
 - standard local Linux users